Rick DiPietro: Professional

-2008–2013

 On June 3, 2008, DiPietro went on a Sirius satellite radio show being hosted by "Bubba the Love Sponge," where he told Bubba he would be undergoing knee surgery later that day.
 The surgery was done on the meniscus in his left knee.
 DiPietro sat out the first four games of the 2008–09 season (or, controversially, was on the bench as the backup) before starting the team's fifth game in Florida.
 He played two games after that, but left after the first period his third game back.
 After that, he was placed on injured reserve for an "undisclosed lower body injury."
 On November 1, it was announced DiPietro had undergone another knee surgery after injuring his meniscus.
 It is unknown whether it is the same knee that was operated on earlier that year.
 DiPietro returned to the team on December 26, 2008.
 He won his first game back and earned an assist, which broke Billy Smith's team record for points by a goaltender.
 On January 20, 2009, Islanders general manager Garth Snow announced that DiPietro would miss the rest of the 2008–09 season due to post-arthroscopic surgical swelling in his right knee.

 On January 8, 2010, DiPietro returned from injury in a 4–3 loss to the Dallas Stars.
 His last start of 2010 came against the Carolina Hurricanes on February 6.
 He earned his fifth loss in seven starts, as the Islanders fell 3–1.
 On February 13, he was listed as day-to-day with the flu, and less than a month later, swelling in his left-knee caused him to be placed on the injured reserve list effective March 2, 2010; he did not return for the rest of the season.

 DiPietro started the 2010–11 season apparently healthy and worked in a "platoon" tandem with Dwayne Roloson.
 On December 21, 2010, he was placed on injured reserve, however, due to knee swelling.
 He returned in December, though due to the strong play of Roloson, he was primarily used as a backup.
 He made his first start since returning on December 29 in a game against the Pittsburgh Penguins.
 DiPietro and the Islanders defeated Pittsburgh in a 2–1 shootout decision behind the sharp play of DiPietro.
 On December 31, the Islanders traded Roloson to the Tampa Bay Lightning, confirming the starting job for DiPietro.
 On February 2, 2011, In his first game against the Penguins since his shootout win, DiPietro engaged in a rare "goaltender fight" against Pittsburgh's Brent Johnson in the final seconds of the game.
-He was knocked out and had his jaw broken by a single punch to the face by Johnson.
+He suffered a concussion and was knocked out and had his jaw broken by a single punch to the face by Johnson.
 The injuries kept him off the ice for weeks.
 It is not known if the knee swelling was from the fight or another reason.
 DiPietro returned shortly to finish the season, wearing the old helmet and cage combo worn by former Islanders goaltender Chris Osgood.